Stylish, Sustainable & (Mostly) Safe Suit

 However, when you step foot into the sea, you are sharing a wild space with some seriously weird creatures and there are quite a number in the tropics that sting.
 Some more than others.
 You could scrape against some coral or get sea lice bites or be stung by a jellyfish.

-A suit is practical, effective and, I would argue, essential.
-While the new women's range from Byron Bay's Salt Gypsy is more suited to the surf, they would provide real protection against a sting.
-There's not much mid-rift coverage so it's somewhat compromised but most stings are across arms and legs so this collection at least ticks the big boxes.
+A suit is practical, effective and, we would argue, essential.
+While the new women's range from Byron Bay's Salt Gypsy is more suited to the surf, they would provide good protection against a sting.
+There's not much mid-rift coverage (so we declare that it's actually somewhat compromised) but most stings are across arms and legs so this collection at least ticks the biggest boxes.

 The fact that this collection of ocean activewear looks great is bonus enough; however, as it is also sustainable having been made with regenerated nylon fibre using salvaged plastic debris including ghost nets, plastic bottles and industrial waste makes it even better.